kemitchell/square-one-forms/confidentiality-ip.md

 With the exceptions listed in [Not Confidential Information](#not-confidential-information), **Confidential Information** means:

-- all information the company shares with you during your work for the company
+- information the company shares with you during your work for the company

-- any information the company shared with you before you started work with the company
+- information the company shared with you before you started work with the company

-- any information building on these kinds of information
+- information building on these kinds of information

 ## Not Confidential Information